 I like to write a list of the meals I will prepare over 1 or 2 weeks, which is the furthest I plan ahead, and I write out the ingredients for those meals.
 I add any other essential items to my list and shop online or go to the shops with my list.
 I find this way I don't add things I don't need and I spend less money.

 This is such an underrated thing and especially important if you're busy or responsible for caring for someone else or a few small people.

 When I first became a mum I never thought about 'me' time and it led to frustration because I didn't recognise how much I needed it or how much I missed it.
 I put myself last and any time I did have spare would be spent doing chores or tidying.
 Becoming a mum of two I am far more aware that I have to prioritise this.

-Me time doesn't have to be hours spent alone or even outwith the house if, like me, you have a small baby and are breast feeding which makes it more challenging.
-I set aside time at night for a bath after both babes are asleep and spend twnety minutes relaxing, listening to some music, putting on a face or hair mask and chilling out.
+Me time doesn't have to mean hours spent alone or even outwith the house if, like me, you have a small baby and are breastfeeding which makes it more challenging.
+I set aside time at night for a bath after both babes are asleep and spend twenty minutes relaxing, listening to some music, putting on a face or hair mask and chilling out.

 The other time I like to set aside is in the morning.
 After baby 2 has her early feed (usually around 5 am) I like to listen to something positive, an audio book or YouTube video and get myself into a good place before everyone wakes up.
 I sometimes follow a full Miracle Morning Routine which you can read about here.

 As baby girl requires less feeding and when she can take a bottle I will make sure I schedule in time for things like getting my nails, hair and reflexology etc done as these are all little things I enjoy that help me remember myself.

 Is your health a focus for 2019?
 I'd love to know what you will be doing to look after yourself this year?

 (This article includes an AD for the Arbonne 30 Days to Healthy Living Program)